Author: Dr. Athanasios Pallis

 While cargo handling is the core of port activities, geographically concentrated and mutually related transport, logistics, production, and trade activities in the port zone and the surrounding areas, forming a port cluster.
-These activities centered around a distinctive economic specialization, develop in each port, with all stakeholders benefiting from competitiveness improvements.
+These activities, centered around a distinctive economic specialization, develop in each port, with all stakeholders benefiting from competitiveness improvements.
 Port authorities increasingly have an active role in improving this competitiveness by increasing the cluster’s internal cohesion and generating agglomeration effects and competition with the hinterland.

 Port clusters consist of a substantial number of firms and their evolution producing cluster externalities, such as port marketing, labor inflow, education and training, and hinterland access.
 Some of these externalities might be addressed on an ad-hoc basis, yet most require shared investments.
-This is because the threat of free-riding prevents cooperation of competing firms, and as a consequence, insufficient investments with joint benefits are made.
+This is because the threat of free-riding prevents the cooperation of competing firms, and, as a consequence, insufficient investments with joint benefits are made.
 The need for collective action follows, with the port authority standing as the institutional arrangement to address these collective action problems.

-Ideally, for a port authority to effectively perform its cluster manager role, it should be self-sustaining, have the autonomy to set prices, make investment decisions and prioritize the goal to maximize the performance of the port cluster.
+Ideally, for a port authority to effectively perform its cluster manager role, it should be self-sustaining, have the autonomy to set prices, make investment decisions and prioritize the goal of maximizing the performance of the port cluster.
 While port authorities might seek to advance the competitiveness of the cluster, the situation differs between ports.
 In some cases, the optimal amount of joint investments is very substantial, while in other ports, private industries may invest relatively more, and the extra investments needed are relatively limited.
 The better the cluster governance, the more competitive the port cluster is.

 B. Stakeholder relationships management